system76/help_desk/README.md

-# Copy Cat
+# Help Desk

-A template repository for new queue based services.
+A microservice for our Zendesk integration